Sandruski/htn-planner/README.md

 ### HTNDemo
 1. In the `World State` tab, click the `Parse` button to parse the selected world state file.
 World state files are identified by the `.worldstate` extension and are located in the folder of the same name.

 A world state is a database of tables of facts.
+It represents the knowledge about the world.

 ![world_state](https://github.com/Sandruski/htn-planner/blob/main/docs/images/world_state.png)
 *World state*

 2. In the `Domain` tab, click the `Parse` button to parse the selected domain file.
 Domain files are identified by the `.domain` extension and are located in the folder of the same name.

-A domain is a graph.
+A domain is a graph of constants, axioms, and methods.
+It represents the available actions.

 ![domain](https://github.com/Sandruski/htn-planner/blob/main/docs/images/domain.png)
 *Domain*

 3. In the `Decomposition` tab, click the `Decompose` button to decompose the selected entry point of the parsed domain using the parsed world state.
 Entry points are methods tagged with `top_level_method` of a domain tagged with `top_level_domain`.

-// TODO salvarez explain
-- Uses DFS.
-- Uses backtracking to test alternative options for choice points.
-The decomposition performs a depth first search (DFS) on the domain graph.
-Since this graph can contain cycles, the backtracking...
+The decomposition performs a depth-first search (DFS) on the domain graph, starting at the top level compound task and expanding hierarchically by exploring compound tasks.
+The algorithm uses backtracking as a mechanism to try alternative options leading to different paths at choice points.

 ![main_decomposition_successful_choice_point](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_successful_choice_point.png)
 *Successful choice point*